 Little attention was given to layout in the various tests as the plain language initiative in respect of the Constitution had not yet focused on this issue.
 Layout will require considered attention as it is clear that it has a significant impact on ease of use and accessibility.
 Tests run during the research show that considerable amendments are required to make the document reader-friendly.
-This should not be restricted to the final Constitution, ideally the official version of all legislation should embody as many of the plain language ideals as possible.
+This should not be restricted to the final Constitution: ideally the official version of all legislation should embody as many of the plain language ideals as possible.

 Particular attention should be given to tables of content and headings.
 These have a significant impact on how people approach the text and how easily and quickly they find the information they require.
-They need to be a 'way into' the text, and not a complicated page that makes some readers not want to read any further, or unable to identify what they are looking for. pecedents Plain language drafting however skilled, will not make legislation accessible to the large majority of our population, who do not know English well and/or cannot read and write well.
-Translation into other languages, land the development of alternative media forms, will be needed to make it more widely accessible.
-Translation is not the same as plain language, and each translation will itself need to embody the principles of plain language drafting. it is the Tests run during the ow that at eader file:
+They need to be a 'way into' the text, and not a complicated page that makes some readers not want to read any further, or unable to identify what they are looking for.

+Plain language drafting, however skilled, will not make legislation accessible to the large majority of our population who do not know English well and/or cannot read and write well.
+Translation into other languages, and the development of alternative media forms, will be needed to make it more widely accessible.
+Translation is not the same as plain language, and each translation will itself need to embody the principles of plain language drafting.